awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-lifecyclehook.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `HeartbeatTimeout`  <a name="cfn-as-lifecyclehook-heartbeattimeout"></a>
-The amount of time that can elapse before the lifecycle hook times out\.
+The amount of time \(in seconds\) that can elapse before the lifecycle hook times out\.
 When the lifecycle hook times out, Auto Scaling performs the action that you specified in the DefaultResult property\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)